 A Toxic parent can have a devastating effect on your emotional well being.
 You are under no obligation to interact with someone who mistreats you, but rather than cutting a parent out of your life, try setting boundaries.

 - Learn the signs.
 If your parent drinks in the evenings, know that’s not a good time to call.
 If they have a mood disorder, learn the signs of when their illness is active and be prepared.

 - Don’t take it personally.
 So easy in theory, so hard in practice.
 Think of it as aspirational, even a small improvement in your ability to realize their behavior is about them, not you, can be incredibly helpful.

-- Set the limits.
+- Set limits.
 While it’s difficult to plan exactly how a conversation will go, determine what you are comfortable speaking about and what you would like to avoid.
 Stay away from loaded topics that create any sort of conflict and don’t hesitate to say, “No, I’d rather not talk about that.”

 - Have an escape.
-Don’t let yourself get trapped in a bad situation, especially if you must travel to visit your toxic parent or are traveling with them.
+Don’t let yourself get trapped in a bad situation, especially if you must travel to visit your parent or are traveling with them.
 Create an alternative plan for where you will go if things get heated.